Product

 • Audience Network – reach your ideal audience beyond Bing search results, targeting them on partner websites and apps.
 Ideal for brand awareness and retargeting past website visitors.

 Choosing the right campaign type depends on your goals.
-Search Network is a solid all-rounder, while Shopping Network shines for product sales.
+Use Search Network when users are actively looking for a service or solution, and use Shopping campaigns when product feed quality, price, and availability can influence the click.
 Audience Network expands your reach for broader brand exposure.
 Explore the options and pick the one that aligns best with your Bing Ads strategy.

 5. Set your budget and bids

 Fifthly, set your budget and bids.
 Determine your daily or monthly budget based on how much you’re willing to spend on the campaign.
 Start with a comfortable daily budget and experiment with bids.
 Track your campaign performance – clicks, conversions, and CPC.
 Gradually adjust your bids to maximize clicks and conversions within your budget.
-Remember, Bing Ads often cost less per click than other platforms, so it’s a great option to experiment and learn.
+Lower CPCs on Bing can make testing cheaper, but judge the channel by cost per qualified lead, purchase, or demo request rather than by click price alone.
 You can always switch to automated bidding as you gather performance data.

 6. Craft an engaging ad

 Sixthly, craft an engaging ad.
-Create compelling ad headlines and descriptions that include your targeted keywords and highlight your unique selling points.
+Write headlines that include the main keyword, name the offer, and remove ambiguity about what happens after the click.
 Include a strong CTA to encourage clicks.
 For display ads, use immersive visuals.
 These can be static, high-quality pictures or visually attractive videos.
 Remember to meet your target audience’s expectations and persuade clicks.

 7. Design and optimize landing page